Data Wrangling with Tidyverse

 • There is a separate column indicating the variable or type of measurements

-• This format is more “understandable” by R, more suitable for visualizations.
+• This format is more “understandable” by R, more suitable for visualizations (which we’ll explore more next week!)

 Wide data: